Llama-Mob: Instruction-Tuning Llama-3-8B Excels in City-Scale Mobility Prediction: Introduction

 In recent years, Large Language Models (LLMs) have rapidly emerged, excelling not only in Natural Language Processing (NLP) tasks such as translation, sentiment analysis, and entity extraction but also redefining various scenarios like data preprocessing~\cite{jellyfish} and time series prediction~\cite{gruver2023large}.
 In this context, human mobility modeling is also experiencing a significant paradigm shift.
-Wang et al. designed an effective prompting strategy that enables LLMs to perform zero-shot next-location prediction in a Q\&A format for the first time~\cite{wang2023would}.
+Wang et al. designed an effective prompting strategy that enables LLMs to perform zero-shot next-location prediction in a Q\&A format for the first time~\cite{wang2023where}.
 The results showed that LLMs demonstrated competitive prediction performance and could offer better interpretability compared to existing domain-specific machine learning models.
 Furthermore, Li et al. fine-tuned the Llama-2-7B model by framing an individual’s historical trajectory as input and the next location as the response, achieving state-of-the-art (SOTA) on three real-world check-in datasets~\cite{li2024large}.
 These studies highlight the enormous potential of LLMs in human mobility modeling.
 However, several limitations remain: most work just focused on short-term predictions (i.e., next-location prediction), leaving long-term prediction largely unexplored, and the transferability among cities has yet to be examined, making it unclear whether mobility patterns learned in one city can be effectively transferred to another.

-To this end, we introduce \textbf{Llama-3-8B-Mob}, an instruction-tuned version of Llama-3-8B~\cite{dubey2024llama}, for long-term and multi-city human mobility prediction.
+To this end, we introduce \textbf{Llama3-8B-Mob}, an instruction-tuned version of Llama3-8B~\cite{dubey2024llama}, for long-term and multi-city human mobility prediction.
 We validate our approach on a large-scale human trajectory dataset from four metropolitan areas in Japan, focusing on predicting human mobility over the next 15 days.
-The results significantly surpass the existing SOTA method, showcasing the impressive performance of Llama-3-8B-Mob in \textit{long-term prediction} and its \textit{strong zero-shot generalization ability}—training in a single city effectively generalizes to others.
+The results significantly surpass the existing SOTA method, showcasing the impressive performance of Llama3-8B-Mob in \textit{long-term prediction} and its \textit{strong zero-shot generalization ability}—training in a single city effectively generalizes to others.
+Beyond the above task, we further extend Llama3-8B-Mob to the next POI prediction task, termed \textbf{Llama-Mob}, and report the results in Sec.
+4.5.